annebrown/content-data/content/2.tech/3.tools/vite/env-vars.md

 As well, env vars may already be present in an app env prior to executing Vite.

+## Security

+While Vite will not pass env vars to client code, sensitive vars must also be excluded from version control.

 ## Priority

 Vars that exist prior to Vite (build) execution have highest priority and will not be overridden by `.env` files.